MichaelAxtmann/Topo/README.md

 On Linux, type `make docs` to compile the documentation.
 On Windows, run the Doxygen tool using the repository directory as the working directory (it may be necessary to create the output directory manually first).

-The primary purpose of Topo is to provide helper functions for supporting other libraries that use `hwloc`.
+The primary purpose of Topo is to provide helper functions for supporting other libraries that use hwloc.
-Only a few external function calls are made available; the `hwloc` documentation is the best source of information on how to interact with the objects Topo exposes.
+Only a few external function calls are made available; the hwloc documentation is the best source of information on how to interact with the objects Topo exposes.
 Note, however, that the objects Topo exposes should not be modified in place.
 They may, however, be duplicated and the duplicates modified however needed.